AWED-PIPER: Agents, Web Applications & Expert Detectors for Personally Identifiable Information Protection & Fine-grained Named Entity Recognition across 36 languages for 6.6 Billion Speakers: Experimental Setup

 \section{Experimental Setup}

-The state-of-the-art approach for sequence labeling tasks involves fine-tuning pre-trained language models (PLM) with the NER datasets \citep{venkataramana2022hiner, litake2022l3cube, malmasi2022multiconer, mhaske-etal-2023-naamapadam, fetahu2023multiconer, tulajiangbilingual, del2025comparative}.
-Similarly, we have fine-tuned mBERT (bert-base-multilingual-cased) \citep{devlin2019bert}, IndicBERTv2 (IndicBERTv2-MLM-Sam-TLM) \citep{doddapaneni2023towards}, MuRIL (muril-large-cased) \citep{khanuja2021muril} and XLM-RoBERTa (XLM-RoBERTa-large) \citep{conneau2020unsupervised} for fine-grained NER using the Hugging Face Transformers library \citep{wolf2020transformers}.
-The models were trained for six epochs with a batch size of 64, utilizing AdamW optimization (learning rate: 5e-5, weight decay: 0.01).
-Training was performed on an NVIDIA A100 GPU, with evaluation based on SeqEval metrics, and the best performance determined by the F1-score following \citet{golde2025familarity}.
+The state-of-the-art approach for sequence labeling involves fine-tuning pre-trained encoder models on NER datasets \cite{venkataramana2022hiner, litake2022l3cube, malmasi2022multiconer, mhaske-etal-2023-naamapadam, fetahu2023multiconer, tulajiangbilingual, del2025comparative}.
+Hence, we fine-tuned IndicBERTv2 (IndicBERTv2-MLM-Sam-TLM) \cite{doddapaneni2023towards}, MuRIL (muril-large-cased) \cite{khanuja2021muril}, and XLM-RoBERTa (XLM-RoBERTa-large) \cite{conneau2020unsupervised} for FgNER using Hugging Face Transformers \cite{wolf2020transformers}.
+Models were trained for six epochs with batch size 64 using AdamW (learning rate 5e-5, weight decay 0.01) on an NVIDIA A100 GPU.
+Performance was evaluated using SeqEval metrics, with best models selected by Macro-F1-score \cite{golde2025familarity}.